JanetKalu/UDDL/INTERVIEW.md

 Your interview will consist of
 1. Installing the relevant open source tools according to the directions in this file
 1. Reading some documentation about [XText document formatting](https://www.eclipse.org/Xtext/documentation/303_runtime_concepts.html#formatting) and [XTend](https://www.eclipse.org/xtend/), the JVM based language being used.
-1. Forking this repo and its dependency (com.epistimis.uddl.query) and reviewing the existing content of a program file (UddlFormatter.xtend) and a data file (UDDL_SDM_Min.uddl )
+1. Building this repo and its dependency (com.epistimis.uddl.query) and reviewing the existing content of a program file (UddlFormatter.xtend) and a data file (UDDL_SDM_Min.uddl )
 1. Modification of UddlFormatter.xtend so that the data file formats in a way that is visually appealing.
-1. Creation of a new branch on this repo named after you.
-That branch should contain the changes you want me to review.
+1. Creation of a pull request that contains the changes you want me to review.
 The commit description should explain any decisions you made.
 At a minimum you will need to modify UddlFormatter.xtend.
 You may find it useful to create or modify other files.

 ## Getting Started
 See [the Getting Started Guide](GETTING_STARTED.md) for info on setting up your development environment